This small architectural firm got hit with a telecom fraud attack. $166,000 losses. In one weekend. Don't let this be you.

 This white paper shows how and why the market is growing once again, and how smart companies are using dialers.

 Intercarrier compensation refers to the charges that one carrier pays to another carrier to originate, transport, and/or terminate telecommunications traffic.

 The presence of many premium rate number service providers competing with attractive payouts and easy terms makes the business model for IRSF fraud lucrative and easy to implement.

 Today, many telecommunications companies are expanding their VoIP service by acquiring new networks.
 This can be an excellent strategy for quick growth.
 However, it comes with the challenge of integrating the new networks and equipment while keeping costs low.

 This guide will help you learn about the different types of telecom fraud and industry best practices for detection and prevention.

 VoIP devices are the primary tools used by fraudsters.
-In the first half of 2012, 46% of fraudulent calls were made from VoIP phones.
+Studies have shown that 46% of fraudulent calls were made from VoIP phones.

 Jurisdictional routing is telephone call routing logic based upon the locations of the calling and called number and regulatory considerations.

 Least Cost Routing, or LCR, is a process to find the most inexpensive way to route phone calls.
 It is the process of analyzing, selecting and directing the path of outbound and inbound communications traffic depending on which path delivers the best rates.
 For example, if a telecom company in Ontario is looking for a calling path to Chicago, they will assess the calling rates for a selection of telecom companies operating in Chicago, then choose the provider that offers the cheapest rate.